JDN89/my-playground/java/jan/rest-api-playground/rest-api-playground/README.md

 #### transfer DTO to entity and vice versa

+#### create multidoc properties in yml file
+- define different environments and set one environment to active

 #### inject dummy data in DB (if no data) upon starting the api

 #### Yaml instead of properties.